Each tablet contains 5 mg desloratadine.

 Pharmacokinetics: Absorption: Desloratadine plasma concentrations can be detected within 30 minutes of administration.
 Desloratadine is well absorbed with maximum concentration achieved after approximately 3 hours; the terminal phase half-life is approximately 27 hours.
 The degree of accumulation of desloratadine was consistent with its half-life (approximately 27 hours) and a once daily dosing frequency.
 The bioavailability of desloratadine was dose proportional over the range of 5 mg to 20 mg.

-In a single dose trial using a 7.5 mg dose of desloratadine, there was no effect of food (highfat, high caloric breakfast) on the disposition of desloratadine.
-In another study, grapefruitjuice had no effect on the disposition of desloratadine.
+Elimination: In a single dose trial using a 7.5 mg dose of desloratadine, there was no effect of food (high-fat, high caloric breakfast) on the disposition of desloratadine.
+In another study, grapefruit juice had no effect on the disposition of desloratadine.

 Toxicology: Preclinical safety data: Desloratadine is the primary active metabolite of loratadine.
 Non-clinical studies conducted with desloratadine and loratadine demonstrated that there are no qualitative or quantitative differences in the toxicity profile of desloratadine and loratadine at comparable levels of exposure to desloratadine.

-Non-clinical data with desloratadine reveal no special hazard for humans based on conventional studies of safety pharmacology, repeated dose toxicity, genotoxicity, and toxicity to reproduction.
-The lack of carcinogenic potential was demonstrated in studies conducted with desloratadine and loratadine.
+Non-clinical data reveal no special hazard for humans based on conventional studies of safety pharmacology, repeated dose toxicity, genotoxicity, carcinogeric potential, toxicity to reproduction and development.
+The lack of carcinogenic potential was domonstrated in studies conducted with desloratadine and loratadine.

-There is limited clinical trial efficacy experience with the use of desloratadine in adolescents 12 through 17 years of age (see Adverse Reactions and Pharmacology: Pharmacodynamics under Actions).
+Paediatric population: There is limited clinical trial efficacy experience with the use of deslorataine in adolescents 12 through 17 years of age (see Adverse Reactions and Pharmacology: Pharmacodynamics under Actions).

 Desloratadine is not eliminated by haemodialysis; it is not known if it is eliminated by peritoneal dialysis.